 IATF 16949 – Automotive – Quality Management System

 IATF 16949 has been written and adopted by the industry as the new international quality management system specification for automotive suppliers.
 It has been adopted to encourage improvement in both supply chain and the registration process.
-QS-9000, VDA6.1, EAQF, AVSQ and IATF 16949 are all quality management system specifications, currently used within the industry and are based on an old quality management system standard that has now been superseded.
-There are no plans to update QS-9000, VDA6.1, EAQF or AVSQ.
+VDA6.1, IATF 16949 etc are all quality management system specifications, currently used within the industry and are based on an old quality management system standard that has now been superseded.
 Vehicle manufacturers are either making IATF 16949 a mandatory requirement or encouraging their suppliers to upgrade to the new technical specification.
 Information on current vehicle manufacturer requirements is provided on our websites.
 IATF 16949 is here to stay.
 What are you going to do?

 Purchase the Standard